Gaangb/rate-movies-api/README.md

 > **Note:** Poetry 2 no longer creates virtual environments automatically with `poetry shell`.
 > You can activate the environment manually using:
 > ```bash
+> poetry env activate
-> poetry env use 3.12
+> Run poetry env activate output
+> poetry install
-> poetry shell
+> poetry run python manage.py runserver
 > ```

 If you prefer not to activate the shell, prefix all commands with `poetry run`.